genarationth/somboonportfolio/content/featured/FaceMaskDetection/index.md

 showInProjects: true
 ---

-Use Automatic testting by Robot Framework to test every software in start-up before launching to customers.
+Use Automatic testting by Robot Framework to test every software in start-up of Siam Cement Group before launching to customers.